nielsen-car-group/ansible-dokploy/README.md

   bufferingSize: 10
 ```

+*important:* for remote servers you will have to add the above block to your traefik config for fail2ban to start.
+You can do this via the dokploy ui (Remote Servers -> ... -> Show Traefik File System) or directly as described above.

 #### Note for Cloudflare users

 If your domain uses Cloudflare **with the orange cloud enabled**, Traefik (and Fail2ban) will only see **Cloudflare’s IP addresses**, not the real visitor IP.